jalkwefrgerged/scratch2/README.md

-Asset Percentage: Off-balance sheet exposures should not exceed 15% of total assets.
-This threshold is set to ensure that the overall asset base remains robust and that hidden risks from off-balance sheet items do not materially weaken the balance sheet.
-If exposures approach or exceed this level, it is imperative to conduct a detailed risk review and consider additional capital buffers.

-Liability Percentage: Off-balance sheet exposures should be limited to no more than 10% of total liabilities.
-This criterion helps maintain a healthy balance between on- and off-balance sheet items, reducing the risk of unexpected funding pressures.
-Breaching this threshold indicates the need for enhanced liquidity management and potential restructuring of liabilities.

-Revenue Impact: The impact of off-balance sheet exposures on revenue should be managed so that volatility does not exceed a 10% deviation from forecasted earnings.
-This ensures that revenue streams remain stable and predictable.
-Should fluctuations exceed this threshold, it is a signal to review pricing strategies, risk transfer mechanisms, and diversification efforts to stabilize earnings.

-Operational: Losses or disruptions arising from off-balance sheet exposures should be contained to less than 5% of annual operating income.
-This operational threshold serves to minimize the risk of significant process failures or system interruptions that could disrupt business continuity.
-Exceeding this limit requires immediate intervention to strengthen risk controls and recovery procedures.

-Reputation: Reputational risk is monitored by tracking adverse media sentiment and stakeholder feedback, with a critical threshold defined as a 20% increase in negative coverage relative to established baselines.
-Sustained negative shifts beyond this threshold warrant prompt crisis communication and remedial actions to protect and restore stakeholder confidence.

-Regulatory: Off-balance sheet exposures must remain within regulatory limits, typically not exceeding 15% of risk-weighted assets.
-This criterion ensures adherence to regulatory standards and minimizes the risk of sanctions.
-Any breach of this threshold should trigger immediate remedial measures and enhanced disclosure to maintain regulatory compliance.
+All off-balance sheet exposures are evaluated along the following qualitative and quantitative dimensions to determine materiality.

+Quantitative Criteria:
+Asset Percentage: Material if off-balance sheet exposures exceed 15% of total assets as reported on the most recent audited financial statements and determined in accordance with recognized accounting standards.
+Liability Percentage: Material if off-balance sheet exposures account for more than 10% of total liabilities, potentially affecting funding and liquidity profiles as indicated by the latest consolidated financial data.
+Revenue Impact: Material if the exposures result in revenue deviations exceeding 10% from forecasted earnings over a defined reporting period, as confirmed by scenario analyses and stress testing methodologies.
+Qualitative Criteria:
+Operational: Material if the exposure leads to significant disruptions in business continuity or undermines internal controls, affecting the organization’s operational effectiveness.
+Reputation: Material if the exposure causes a noticeable and sustained deterioration in public perception and stakeholder confidence.
+Regulatory: Material if the exposure consistently raises concerns with supervisory authorities, suggesting potential non-compliance with established regulatory standards and increasing the likelihood of enforcement action.